TU-Wien-dataLAB/aqueduct/README.md

     * ~~Support for streaming requests.~~
     * ~~Add usage checks as pre-processing steps to limit requests.~~
     * ~~A functional `docker-compose.yml`~~
-      * Add mock OIDC server to compose for fully-local development.
+      * Add mock OIDC server to compose for fully local development.
     * Thorough unit/integration testing of `management` and `gateway`.
     * Add documentation.